Restaurant Brand Franchise Disclosure Documents (FDD’s) and owner shuffles

 Location ID 445566

-BK Franchisee Toms King owned this store which was closed.
+BK franchisee Toms King owned this restaurant, which was reported as closed.

 414 Water St